Willson Contreras Player Props: Cardinals vs. Cubs

 Willson Contreras At The Plate

-- He has hit a long ball in one of 33 games, and in 1.5% of his plate appearances.
+- Contreras has had an RBI in 12 games this year (34.3%), including three multi-RBI outings (8.6%).
+He has also driven in three or more of his team's runs in one contest.

-- Contreras has driven in a run in 11 games this year (33.3%), including two games with multiple runs batted in.
+- He has scored a run in 14 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.